Skip to content

 A reveal is valid if:

-1) It arrives before the reveal deadline
+1) It arrives on or before the reveal deadline

 2) It recomputes the commitment digest for that ticket